Holiday Cranberry Spice Jam:

 - 1/8 teaspoon ground cloves

 - Splash of orange liqueur, such as Grand Marnier®, optional

 Tips:To keep the jam longer, preserve by following manufacturer’s preparation instructions to pack and seal canning jars.
 If giving jam as a gift, just be sure to let your gift recipients know it is a refrigerator jam and should be kept in the fridge up to one week and not placed in the pantry.
-Recipe Source: WickedGoodKitchen.com Copyright © Wicked Good Kitchen.
+Original Recipe Source: WickedGoodKitchen.com Copyright © Wicked Good Kitchen.
 All content and images are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words.
 Alternatively, link back to this post for the recipe.